smutaogroup/passerCLI/README.md

 ## Usage

-1. Users can either specify a PDB ID or the direction of a local PDB file.
+1. The user can either specify a PDB ID or the direction of a local PDB file.
 2. Chain ID is optional.
 If no chain ID is given, all chains in the PDB file will be analyzed.
+3. The user can choose to save FPocket results.
+By default, all generated files will be deleted when calculation is finished.
-3. Top 3 pockets with corresponding probabilities and pocket residues are displayed on screen.
+4. Top 3 pockets with corresponding probabilities and pocket residues are displayed on screen.

 ```
-usage: passer [-h] [-i ID] [-f FILE] [-c CHAIN]
+usage: passer [-h] [-i ID] [-f FILE] [-c CHAIN] [-s SAVE]

 PASSer CLI